Ji-MYung Kim, concertmaster

 Other than music, his favorite activities are visiting his children and playing with his grandchildren.

-David Collier, Principal Timpanist
+David Collier, principal timpani

 Dr. Collier is Professor of Percussion and Director of Percussion Studies at Illinois State University.
 Dr. Collier received his Bachelor of Music Degree from Florida State University, his Masters in Music from Indiana University and his Doctorate in Percussion Performance and Electronics Music from the University of Illinois.
 Dr. Collier is also active as a freelance percussionist and has performed with artists such as Mitzi Gaynor, Henry Mancini, Johnny Mathis, Tony Bennett, Petula Clark, Aretha Franklin, Tommy Tune, Roger Williams, Shirley Jones, and Bobby Vinton.
 Dr. Collier loves all genres of music and has recently returned to his roots as a jazz drum set player.
 Outside of music he enjoys reading, cooking, taking very long walks and going to the gym.
 Most of all he cherishes time with his wife Karen (who is a violinist, pianist, organist and painter) and his daughter Arianna.